cryptogogos/cryptogogos-wiki/content/index.md

 ---
-title: Introduction
+title: ABOUT CryptoGOGOs
-description: Welcome to the GOGO

 ---
-CryptoGOGO´s,  their Starships and Planet GOGO itself, are 7777 uniquely generated collectible trading cards.
-It’s built upon the Ethereum ERC-721 standard that powers most digital art and collectibles.
-Each card is an NFT (Non-Fungible Token) that can be officially owned by a single person on the Ethereum blockchain.
+In partnership with Polygon Studios, GOGOcoin is bringing the awesome CryptoGOGOs NFT (trending top 15 on OpenSea during launch) to Polygon!
+They return with boosting powers to supercharge your yield on GOGOcoin.
+You can boost your farming and staking rewards by up to 50% by staking your CryptoGOGOs NFT.
+The CryptoGOGOs NFTs are 7777 unique collectible cards in 3 different rarities: silver, gold, and platinum.
+The greater the rarity of the NFT the higher the APY boost.
+On top of that the NFT grants you access to an exclusive channel on the GOGOcoin discord where we share alpha and give out rewards!
+If that wasn’t enough, the CryptoGOGOs have an exciting future with community initiatives to be announced for a play-to-earn game on the roadmap!

-Just like the “Gogo Crazy Bones” caused disruptions to schools and playgrounds all over the world, CryptoGOGO´s introduce the world to playable NFTs, which will disrupt the digital playground.
+Just like “Gogo Crazy Bones” caused disruptions in schools and playgrounds all over the world, CryptoGOGOs NFTs are here to disrupt NFTs and DeFi.
+They pave the way for NFT utility in DeFi and the metaverse.